BoazHalter/ci-cd-demo/README.md

 <br />

 Subject 2:
-- ELK - Elasticsearch Logstash Kibana.
+- ELK - Elasticsearch Logstash Kibana. <br />
-  in this example ill use elk for centralize logging. the logs of containers that runs on top of docker installed in previous steps.
+  in this example ill use elk for centralize logging. <br />
+  the logs of containers that runs on top of docker installed in previous steps.<br />
-  in order to see the logs on kibana web interface.
+  in order to see the logs on kibana web interface.<br />
 - Step 1: <br />
   Check Elasticsearch indices browse to http://13.59.240.116:9200/_cat/indices <br />
    or:<br />